 This year, the show was unique in allowing fans to stand on the field that surrounded the stage and feel part of the show.
 Nsync then took the stage to perform “Bye Bye Bye.”
 Aerosmith took over with “I Don’t Want to Miss a Thing.”

 NSYNC reappeared, joined by Earthquake Horns as Justin led “It’s Gonna Be Me.”
 They broke it down for us as Perry screamed the last word “Me” into the microphone.
 Nsync added their dancing to the classic, joined by Britney Spears, Mary J. Blige, and Nelly.

 She walked down the runway stages with slight dramatic pauses as fire popped in the background.
-Beyonc yelled out, “Superdome,” and her show opened with “Love on Top.”
+Beyonce yelled out, “Superdome,” and her show opened with “Love on Top.”

-What would a Beyonc show be without female empowerment?
+What would a Beyonce show be without female empowerment?
 She acknowledged that with “Single Ladies” as Michelle and Kelly joined her.
-Beyonc thanked them for their appearance, and then she continued asking, “Where My Ring?”
+Beyonce thanked them for their appearance, and then she continued asking, “Where My Ring?”

-Beyonc connected with the crowd not only because she finished her performance with “Halo” but also because she said, “Everybody put your hands toward me – I want to feel your energy.”
+Beyonce connected with the crowd not only because she finished her performance with “Halo” but also because she said, “Everybody put your hands toward me – I want to feel your energy.”
 Don’t worry, B; everyone was in awe of the energy you put on the stage.
-Beyonc deserves this spot as one of the best female performers.
+Beyonce deserves this spot as one of the best female performers.